 must be traversable by your mail server's user).

-parameter in the [postgresql]
+The username parameter in the [postgresql] section gives the database

 username for the database.

-parameter in the [postgresql]
+The password parameter in the [postgresql] section gives the database

 password for the provided username for the database.

-section gives the name of the
+The dbname parameter in the [postgresql] section gives the name of the

 database to connect to.

-section gives the hostname or an
+The host parameter in the [postgresql] section gives the hostname or an

 IP address of the database to connect to.
 It can also be the path to the directory containing the local

-PostgreSQL socket for local connections, e.g. /run/postgresql/
+PostgreSQL socket for local connections, e.g. /run/postgresql/ in some versions,

-in other.
+/tmp in other.

-section gives the port number of
+The port parameter in the [postgresql] section gives the port number of

 the database to connect to.

-parameter in the [postgresql]
+The connect_timeout parameter in the [postgresql] section

 specifies the database connection timeout, in seconds.